Compute your Curiosity

 Theses

 • Yamamoto, K., 2020.
 Juxtaposed Analysis of Individual and Group Movements from WiFi Signatures.
 M.Sc.
-Thesis, Department of Geography, National University of Singapore.
-Research Advisors: Zhou, G. and Feng, C.
+Thesis, Research Advisors: Zhou, G. and Feng, C.

 • Yamamoto, K., 2018.
 Anti-Aging Calibration Methodology with User Log-Oriented Anomaly Detection for Wi-Fi Fingerprinting Localisation.
-B.Eng Thesis, Department of Computer Science, Ritsumeikan University.
-Research Advisor: Nishio, N.
+B.Engineering Thesis, Research Advisor: Nishio, N.

 Presentation